African swine fever

-African swine fever (ASF), a virus that affects pigs and wild boar, has been identified in Belgium.
+African swine fever (ASF) is a virus that affects pigs and wild boar and can result in high mortality rates.

 With high-virulence forms of the virus, ASF is characterised by: